ESR-NZ/human_genomics_pipeline/README.md

 ### 5. Configure to run on a HPC (optional)

+*This will deploy the non-GPU accelerated rules to slurm and deploy the GPU accelerated rules locally (pbrun_fq2bam, pbrun_haplotypecaller_single, pbrun_haplotypecaller_cohort)*

 In theory, this cluster configuration should be adaptable to other job scheduler systems, but here I will demonstrate how to deploy this pipeline to [slurm](https://slurm.schedmd.com/).

 Configure `account:` and `partition:` in the default section of 'cluster.json' in order to set the parameters for slurm sbatch (see documentation [here](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration-deprecated) and [here](https://slurm.schedmd.com/)).
 For example: